-Many contact lens companies and high street opticians deliver contact lenses direct to your door, in almost all cases the delivery box is recyclable, simply flatten the delivery box and put it in the recycle container.
+Many contact lens companies and high street opticians deliver contact lenses directly to your door, in almost all cases the delivery box is recyclable, simply flatten the delivery box and put it in the recycle container.

 Contact lens outer box

-Almost all contact lenses have an outer protective box, this has two purposes, it is a great advertising tool reminding you what lenses you are wearing, their Power, Base Curve and Diameter, plus they act as a storage box, keeping your lenses together whether for 1, 3 or 6 months.
+Almost all contact lenses have an outer protective box, this has two purposes, it is a great advertising tool reminding you what lenses you are wearing, their Power, Base Curve and Diameter, they act as a storage box, keeping your lenses together whether for 1, 3 or 6 months.

 These outer boxes are easy to recycle, just like the delivery box, when you have finished your lenses simply flatten the box and put it in the recycling bin.